 Vuelta a España

 The Vuelta a España is the third and youngest of the three Grand Tours in professional road cycling.
-As the last major tour of the season, it is considered particularly demanding and unpredictable - with extreme gradients, heat and spectacular mountain stages that push even hardened professionals to their limits.
+As the last major tour of the season, it is considered particularly demanding and unpredictable - with extreme gradients, heat and spectacular mountain race stages that push even hardened professionals to their limits.

 History and Development of the Vuelta